ytdl-org/youtube-dl/README.md

                                      use --match-filter "like_count > 100 &
                                      dislike_count <?
 50 & description" .
-    --no-playlist                    Download only the video, if the URL refers to a video and a playlist.
+    --no-playlist                    Download only the video, if the URL refers to a video and not a playlist.
-    --yes-playlist                   Download the playlist, if the URL refers to a video and a playlist.
+    --yes-playlist                   Download the playlist, whether the URL refers to a video or a playlist.
     --age-limit YEARS                Download only videos suitable for the given age
     --download-archive FILE          Download only videos not listed in the